-Employee contributions shall be effective the first full pay period in July 2015.
+Employee contributions shall be effective the first full pay period in July of the periods specified above.
 Biweekly gross base salary as used throughout this Article excludes premium or supplemental payments such as overtime, shift differentials, higher class pay, etc.